 - Fence in your livestock to keep them contained.

-- Try to appear larger—raise your arms or open your jacket.
+- If the cougar displays aggressive behavior try to appear larger—raise your arms or open your jacket over your head.

-- Use an umbrella to intimidate—quickly open and close it while facing the cougar.
+- If you have an umbrella, quickly open and close it while facing the cougar.

 There are no repellents that have been registered for use on cougars, but the pepper (capsaicin) sprays sold to deter attacks by dogs, bears, and people or even a fire extinguisher may be effective.

-Cougars don’t carry any diseases that are a threat to public health, but they can get rabies.
-Therefore the risk of catching rabies from cougar isn’t great; there has only been one recorded incident of an attack on a person by a rabid cougar.
+Cougars don’t carry any diseases that are a threat to public health, but like any mammals they can contract and then transmit rabies through a bite.
+However, the risk of contracting rabies from a cougar is very small; there has only been one recorded incident of an attack on a person by a rabid cougar.